 Some accountants will tell you to claim expenses for meals; some drivers then take that to mean all meals or sustenance.
 That is incorrect and bad practice.
 The only time you CAN claim sustenance is when you are outside your licencing area doing a job which will take you around 2 hours, a country job.
 So you can’t pop home to eat.
 This would not be a regular occurrence and would be more likely acceptable to HMRC.
-You cannot claim your lunch every day!
+You cannot claim your lunch every day (unless you work away from home).
 Again, HMRC is there to help, call them on 0300 200 3310 and ask them.

 You certainly cannot claim fines - despite whatever other drivers might tell you.

 Drivers can claim ANYTHING they want as a business expense; that is until you are the subject of an HMRC Intervention.
 Then you're in trouble; HMRC can go back and look at least 7 previous years accounts, to establish what you should have claimed.
 They will total up all the errors and you will need to pay all these underpaid costs along with penalties and interest.
 If you do your accounts properly you will never fear a tax intervention.